-Any required documents or information that the family is unable to provide at the time of an RRHA-required reexamination must be provided within 8 days of the reexamination interview.
+Any required documents or information that the family is unable to provide at the time of an RRHA-required reexamination must be provided before the submission deadline.within 8 days of the reexamination interview.
 If the family is unable to obtain the information or materials within the required time frame, the family may request an extension.